 Make sure you have enough free disk space for the log.
 For more information, see EXAsupport.

-To find the name of the database, use the ConfD job db_list.
-For example:
+To find the name of the database, use the ConfD job db_list:

-To collect information about a specific SQL process, use the following command.
-Make sure to specify the start date (
+To collect information about a specific SQL session, use the EXAsupport command-line tool (

 -s) and end date (

-You can only collect SQL logs for a specific session on the same day the session occurred.
+You can only collect SQL logs for a specific session on the day that the session occurred.

 If the log file was created successfully, you will see the following message containing the file name:

-- To disconnect from EXAClusterOS, type exit or CTRL+D.
+- To disconnect from EXAClusterOS, use CTRL+D or type

-- Copy the logs to your local computer using a Secure File Copy (
+Copy the log file to your local computer using the

 c4 config | grep CCC_AWS_KEY_PAIR_FILE.

-To verify the log was successfully copied, use the List Directory Contents (
+To verify that the log was successfully copied, use the